k-shiroma-code/CSUF-REU-Football-Analytics/README.md

 This project explores predictive modeling for football (soccer) match outcomes in the **UEFA European Championship (Euros)**.
 The goal was to classify match results as **home win, draw, or away win** using historical match data and machine learning techniques.

-As a community college student, I was fortunate to find a research opportunity at **California State University, Fullerton**, where I volunteered in a data science project.
+I was fortunate to find a research opportunity at **California State University, Fullerton**, where I volunteered in a data science project.
 Since the Euros had just begun, it provided a perfect real-world context to test predictive models.

 ---